codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Argo CD also supports `if` conditional statements to control when the deep links are displayed.
 When omitted, configured deep links are always displayed.<br>
 For more details, read [Configuring Deep Links in Argo CD](https://argo-cd.readthedocs.io/en/stable/operator-manual/deep_links/#configuring-deep-links){:target="\_blank"}.

-## Reset Shared Configuration Repository for GitOps Runtimes
-Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

-You need to reset the Shared Configuration repo if the URL is either incorrect or missing.

-There are two reasons for this:
-1. Incorrect URL for Shared Configuration Repository The Shared Config repo details entered during installation in Account Setup are incorrect.
-1. Undefined Shared Configuration Repository
-  You installed the GitOps Runtime through a script or any other automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

-Codefresh flags this through this notification:

-SCREENSHOT

-> To change a valid Shared Configuration Repository, you must contact Codefresh Support.

-**Before you begin**
-Verify that you have [authorized access to the Codefresh app's organizations]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/)

-**How to**

-1. Click **Update**.
-1. In A**dd Shared Configuration Repo**, enter your Git username and the URL at which to create the repo.
-1. From the list of **Git Organizations**, select the Git organization for the Codefresh application.

-SCREENSHOT

 ## (Hybrid GitOps) Upgrade GitOps Runtimes